hendrikreimers/mystic-micro-sites/README.md

 - **Testing and CI/CD**: Integrate continuous testing and deployment workflows for automated quality assurance.
 - **Advanced Analytics**: Implement analytics to track user interactions and improve user engagement.
 - **Time Limit**: Time limited access for microsites.
-- **Obfuscation**: Obfuscation the main URL, so it's not accessible by reload.
--

 ## Contribution

 Contributions are encouraged!
 Please fork the repository and submit a pull request with your improvements.